-10. Be amazed in Chora Church and Museum
+10. Be amazed at Chora Church and Museum

 The medieval Chora (Khora) Church was built around the 5th century.
 It was a place for religious celebrations during its early times.
 During the Latin invasion, the Chora Church was destroyed and was only rebuilt during the 13th century.

-The painting and al frescoes that you currently see inside the Chora museum was part of the late Roman 14th century art that influenced current interior design of the church.
+The painting and all frescoes that you currently see inside the Chora museum were part of the late Roman 14th-century art that influenced the current interior design of the church.

-I hope that these amazing tourist attractions and places to visit in Istanbul will inspire you to explore the ancient city where the east and west meets.
+I hope that these amazing tourist attractions and places to visit in Istanbul will inspire you to explore the ancient city where the east and west meet.